Me and the Devil Blues (manga)

-Me and the Devil Blues (俺と悪魔のブルーズ, Ore to Akuma no Burūzu) is a Japanese manga series written and illustrated by Akira Hiramoto about the blues legend Robert Johnson.
-It was originally serialized in Kodansha's Monthly Afternoon and later in Young Magazine the 3rd.
-The manga was licensed in North America by Del Rey Manga and in France by Kana.
+Me and the Devil Blues (俺と悪魔のブルーズ, Ore to Akuma no Burūzu) is a Japanese manga series written and illustrated by Akira Hiramoto.
+It was serialized in Kodansha's seinen manga magazines Monthly Afternoon (2003 to 2008) and Young Magazine the 3rd (2015 to 2017).
+The manga was licensed in North America by Del Rey Manga.
+It tells a fictionalized story of Robert Johnson, and how he became a blues legend.

 School Library Journal named Me and the Devil Blues as one of the best adult books for high school students in 2008.
 Me and the Devil Blues won the 2009 Glyph Comics Awards in the Best Reprint Publication category.